NVlabs/matchlib/README.md

 * `NVHLS_VERIFY_ISVCSMX` - Set for standalone VCS-MX co-simulations of SystemC with Catapult-generated RTL.
 Do not use in SystemC simulation or Catapult sc_verify.
 * `ENABLE_SYNC_RESET` - Enables synchronous, active-low reset instead of asynchronous, active-low reset in MatchLib.

+# Command-line Simulation Settings

+Many of the flags above are design-specific, and so are typically codified into design Makefiles.
+However, some of the variables pertain to different simulation modes, and it is desirable to simulate the same design under different settings for different purposes.
+Accordingly, we provide the following command-line environment flags for use with the cmod or hls steps:

+* `SIM_MODE` - Set this variable to 1 (default) to use Connections sim-accurate mode, so that Connections ports and channels simulated in SystemC closely match the cycle-by-cycle behavior of their HLS-generated RTL counterparts.
+Set this variable to 2 to enable a TLM-based Connections mode that is faster to simulate but does not track the cycle behavior of HLS-generated RTL as closely.
+Set this variable to 0 to directly simulate the synthesized representation of Connections ports and channels (not recommended, as it may result in spurious failures).
+* `RAND_STALL` - Set this variable to 1 to enable random stalling on Connections ports and channels.
+Set to 0 (default) to disable random stalling.

+To accurately simulate expected RTL performance, use the default settings.
+For robust verification, simulate with four different modes: both `SIM_MODE=1` and `SIM_MODE=2`, with random stalling both enabled and disabled.

 # Questions and Contributions

 We welcome feedback and contributions from the open-source hardware community.